statgenlmu/jaatha/README.md

 Jaatha
 ======

-Jaatha is a frequentistic, simulation-based parameter estimation method primarily designed for Evolutionary Biology.
-The method is described in the publications
+Jaatha is a composite-likelihood, simulation-based parameter estimation method.

-> L. Naduvilezhath, L.E.
-Rose and D. Metzler:
-> Jaatha: a fast composite-likelihood approach to estimate demographic
-> parameters.
-Molecular Ecology 20(13):2709-23 (2011).

-> L.A.
-Mathew, P.R.
-Staab, L.E.
-Rose and D. Metzler:
-> [Why to account for finite sites in population genetic studies and
-> how to do this with Jaatha 2.0][1].
-Ecology and Evolution (2013).

-Practical instructions for running Jaatha are provided in the [The Jaatha HowTo][2].
-Instructions how to use Jaatha with a non-standard simulation method are given in the [Custom Simulation Method HowTo][3].
+It is designed for situations where the data are assumed to be a vector of independent and approximately Poisson distributed variables, but the expectations of the distributions depend on the model parameters in an unknown way.
+Hence, it is not possible to evaluate the likelihood function directly.
+Jaatha fits local Generalized Linear Models to simulated data to approximate the (composite-) likelihood function and to produce maximum likelihood estimates.

+The method was originally developed to infer the evolutionary history of two populations from genetic data, but is not limited to this settings.
+Practical instructions on running Jaatha are provided in the `Jaatha-Introduction` vignette.

-Jaatha is developed openly on [GitHub][4].
+Jaatha is developed openly on [GitHub][https://github.com/statgenlmu/jaatha].
 Feel free to open an issue there if you encounter problems using Jaatha or have suggestions for future versions.

 Installation